Distributed Community Detection in Large Networks

-Besides, if the size of communities is unknown, selecting number of communities also requires high computational cost.
-For example, \cite{wang2017likelihood} showed that directly using likelihood-based model selection method requires an exponential number of summands and would become intractable as $n$ grows.
-Even with variational likelihood EM update algorithm, each step will requires $O(n^2)$ computations.
+Besides, if the size of communities is unknown, selecting the number of communities also requires high computational cost.
+For example, \cite{wang2017likelihood} showed that directly using likelihood-based model selection methods requires an exponential number of summands and would become intractable as $n$ grows.
+Even with the variational likelihood EM update algorithm, each step will require $O(n^2)$ computations.
 Note that these methods all work and only work with the entire network.
 To overcome the computational burden for community detection in large networks, a natural idea is to first divide the large network into several sub-networks, and then communities are detected within each sub-network in a parallel way.
-However, a key question is how to divide the large network into sub-networks in a sensible way.
 The random division would break the community structure and lead to erroneous community detection results.
+Therefore, a key question is how to divide the large network into sub-networks in a sensible way.